 To allow the use in software without the capability to handle a complete model, also pure elevation dependent corrections are provided, which do have the drawback of a possible significant loss of accuracy.
-The pure elevation dependent corrections are also available in the commonly used IGS/NGS format.
+Formerly used formats or extended formats can be negotiated on request.

 Conversion of Absolute to Relative PCV Corrections

 For the conversion of absolute PCV corrections to relative PCV corrections it is essential to know the phase variations of the reference antenna used in relative calibration procedures.
 One individual antenna of such an reference antenna type has been calibrated extensively by Geo++ and IfE.
 The results are documented in AOAD/M_T Choke Ring GPS Antenna Absolute Phase Center Variations.
 Refer especially to Absolute PCV Calibration of AOAD/M_T – Details, Accuracy, Precision.

 There exist additional problems with the conversion between absolute and relative PCV level, and vis versa, due to missing definitions.
 Today, it must therefore recommended to restricts the use of PCV corrections to one consistent source, level if a transition to another level is available.
 It is not advisable to mix calibration results from different procedure or even sites.